-See page 5-1 for starting instructions prior to starting the engine.
+See page 5-1 for starting instruc-

+tions prior to starting the engine.

-Hazard switch "≜" (XVS650A)
+Hazard switch "A" (XVS650AW)

-With the key in the "ON" or "p∈" position, use this switch to turn on the hazard light (simultaneous flashing of all turn signal lights).
+With the key in the "ON" or "p∈" position, use this switch to turn on the hazard lights (simultaneous flashing of all turn signal lights).

-The hazard light is used in case of an emergency or to warn other drivers when your vehicle is stopped where it might be a traffic hazard.
+The hazard lights are used in case of an emergency or to warn other drivers when your vehicle is stopped where it might be a traffic hazard.